AhmPol/Wrestling-Scoreboard/README.md

 ## Acknowledgements

-* Built by a wrestler, for wrestlers.
+* Built by a wrestler, for wrestlers
-* Inspired by the need for an **simple, accessible scoreboard** solution.
+* Inspired by the need for an **affordable, accessible scoreboard** solution.